frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 We can see that, as soon as the second subscription happens, it also receives the last two values that were emitted before the subscription.

+**Conclusion:** A multicasting operator is replayable when it emits the 'x' latest values to a new subscriber.

 ### Retryable

 As stated before, a multicasting operator will share the underlying subscription towards it's subscribers and acts as a proxy.
 But what happens when this source observable throws an error?

 ### Repeatable